-Organization

-The Organization currently operates two charter schools within Davidson County, Tennessee, Flagship and Voyager.
+Organization - The Organization currently operates two charter schools within Davidson County, Tennessee, Flagship and Voyager.
 Pursuant to Section 6(1)(a) of the Tennessee Public Charter School Act of 2002 (the "Act"), each school has been approved as a public charter school.
 Pursuant to the Act, public charter schools are part of the state's public education program offering an alternative means within the public school system for accomplishing necessary outcomes of education.
+Subsequent to June 30, 2018, the Organization began operations at a third charter school within Davidson County, Tennessee, College Prep.

 The Organization entered into a Charter School Agreement with the Metropolitan Nashville Board of Education effective July 1, 2014, to operate Flagship as a charter school in Nashville, Tennessee.
-The school began classes in August 2014 and currently enrolls students in grades five through seven.
-The Organization plans to add a grade each year through 8th grade.
+The school began classes in August 2014 and currently enrolls students in grades five through eight.
 Per Flagship's charter agreement, enrollment in the school is open to any student within the Metropolitan Nashville Public Schools ("MNPS") System who resides in Davidson County.